Code-4-Community/learning-resources/jumpstart-week-5/README.md

 If you're interested in having the thing you want to do be done only when certain parameters are entered, then you can do that with argument matchers.
 You can do things like `any()` for anything, `anyInt()` for any integer, `any(MyClass.class)` for that specific class, or even just enter your own number/string for specific entries.
 The result you specify will only be returned/done when that matcher is satisfied.

-Note: if there's another condition you need satisfied, you can also create your own matcher if the default ones aren't enough (I've never done that though, they're usually good enough).
+>Note: if there's another condition you need satisfied, you can also create your own matcher if the default ones aren't
+>enough (I've never done that though, the default ones are usually good enough).

 Example:
 ```java